bhelenbr/make_cv/README.md

 ### make\_cv

 make\_cv is a program that uses Python and LaTex to make a faculty curriculum vitae.
 For reasons that are not clear to me, faculty use a c.v. to keep track of everything they have done in their careers.
 For most of the data (awards, service, grants, etc…), the basic methodology that make\_cv uses is to keep the data in its most natural format and then process it using Python’s pandas to create LaTeX tabularx tables which are then generated into a c.v.
 For scholarship items the system uses a .bib file to store the data and then uses biber to create publications lists (journal articles, conferences, books, etc…).  make\_cv has several features built in to make managing this data easier.
 For example, it interfaces with google scholar to update citation counts for each journal article and it uses the provided data on student advisees to mark student authors in the bibliography.
 It will also use bibtexautocomplete to fill in missing DOI data for publications.
 The following describes its set-up and use.
-Other utilities are provided to make web pages from your data (make\_web) and faculty activity reports (make\_far).
-These are basically the same except that make\_far offers a \-y flag to limit the number of years of data that are used to make the activity report and the formatting of the data is always chronological.
+Other utilities are provided to make web pages from your data (make\_web), faculty activity reports (make\_far), and NSF collaborator list (make\_nsfcoa).  make\_far offers a \-y flag to limit the number of years of data that are used to make the activity report and the formatting of the data is always chronological.
 The default is 3 years of data.

 ### Installation & Startup: